 When I come up with my wife or one of my buddies, I tend to hang out in the parking lot, grill, and drink plenty of beer.
-When I come up with one of my kids, though, I’ll usually stop by Grant Hall for a quick bite before heading up to Black Knights Alley to listen to the Benny Havens Band.
+When I used to come up with one of my kids, though, I’d often stop by Grant Hall for a quick bite before heading up to Black Knights Alley to listen to the Benny Havens Band.

 Black Knights Alley is great because they have lots of activities for kids along with food, restrooms, and merchandise tents.
 It can get crowded, but it’s a fun kind of crowded, and the area near the stadium is scenic.

 Weather permitting, the Army Parachute Team jumps into Michie Stadium about fifteen minutes before kickoff, carrying the game ball and the flag.
 This is the Military Academy’s competitive parachute team, not the U.S. Army’s Golden Knights, so the parachutists are (mostly) cadets.

 Moving around inside Michie Stadium is not always easy, but folks are unfailingly polite, so with a little time and patience, you will eventually get where you’re going.

 Perhaps the biggest point of confusion arises with the section numbers.
 Sections 1, 2, 3… to 32 are lower level sections.
 Sections U-9, U-10… to U-16 are upper level sections.
 I sit in Section 11, and occasionally someone from Section U-10 will be sitting in my seats when I finally get to them.
 This isn’t a huge issue, but I’m sure it’s a pain to hike up from Section 11 to Section U-11.